mindymallory/PriceAnalysis/docs/04-FuturesConctractsandHedging.md

   3. Futures Market.
 Alternatively, a farmer could go directly to the futures market themselves to sell futures contracts and reduce price uncertainty.
 This reduces, but not eliminates uncertainty because the farmer still faces basis risk in this case.
 A detailed example will help explain how this works.

-  Suppose on May 1st, the farmer's local elevator is offering to buy corn for \$3.50, and the May futures contract is trading at \$3.75.
+  Suppose on May 1st, the farmer's local elevator is offering to buy corn for \$3.50, and the May futures contract is trading at \$3.60.
 Since the May futures contract is about to expire, the cash price and Futures price are not separated by much time (we have discussed briefly how prices through time along the futures forward curve provide incentives to store) and thus should not be very different because of time.
 However, the local elevator's price can differ from the Futures price because they are at different locations.
 For example, the elevator in the photo at Royal, IL is about 116 miles from the 'regular for delivery' elevators in the Calmet-Sag Chanel near Orland Park, IL.
-The \$0.25 difference between the May futures price and the cash price on May 1st in Royal, IL is largely due to the geographic distance between the two locations.
+The \$0.10 difference between the May futures price and the cash price on May 1st in Royal, IL is largely due to the geographic distance between the two locations.
 The price distance over space is called the basis.
+Basis can be computed compared to any of the futures contracts, but it makes sense to consider basis compared to the futures contract that corresponds to the planned cash sale.

   $$Basis = Cash Price - Futures Price$$